ysyk2021/the-positive-thinking-challenge-overcoming-negativity-and-developing-strength-through-positivity/src/chapter-6-2.md

-Nurturing Positive Relationships: Techniques for Effective Communication and Collaboration
+Techniques for Effective Communication and Collaboration
 ==========================================================================================

 Effective communication and collaboration are essential for building positive relationships with others.
 Here are some techniques you can use to improve your communication and collaboration skills: